aappddeevv/zio-test/README.md

 gives you an option of handling errors differently *if* you want to.
 Generally, choices are good assuming the increase in complexity is not large.
 The tests suggest that the complexity is moderate and can become learned behavior.

+On a separate note, integrating ZIO into a cats-core based application appears to be difficult.